eHonnef/ROBa/README.md

 # ROBa

 Project for the robotics course.
+This project aims to implement base nodes (listeners/publishers) for arduino mega sensors (SRF08 sonars and MinIMU-9) and the Asus xtionPro live camera.
+The nodes will run on Odroid XU4 with Ubuntu 18.04 and ROS melodic.

 ## Image processing